16EAGLE/basemaps/README.md

 # `basemaps`

-A lightweight `R` package to load spatial basemaps from open sources such as OpenStreetMap, Carto and Mapbox and return them as many different object class as needed.
+A lightweight `R` package to load spatial basemaps from open sources such as OpenStreetMap, Carto and Mapbox and return them as many different object classes as needed.

 ## Get started